The “Cali Sober” Debate, Explained

 “I’ve learned that it doesn’t work for me to say that I’m never going to do this again.
 I know I’m done with the stuff that’s going to kill me, right?”
-Lovato shared in the series, which digs into her 2018 near-fatal overdose.
+Lovato shared in the series, which dug into their 2018 near-fatal overdose.
 “Telling myself that I can never have a drink or smoke marijuana, I feel like that’s setting myself up for failure.”

 In the context of recovery, “Cali sober” refers to someone who “abstains from ‘hard drugs,’ such as heroin, cocaine, or methamphetamines but may continue to use marijuana or psychedelics on occasion,” according to Antonio Ruberto, who oversees substance use treatment and recovery support at the LGBT Community Center in New York City.

-Ruberto worries that “Cali sober” oversimplifies the complexity of each individual’s experience of addiction; it can “provide an ‘out’ for individuals from having to thoroughly explore their substance use.”
+This change reflects experts’ concerns about the phrase.
+Speaking about Lovato’s initial comments, Ruberto says that “Cali sober” can oversimplify the complexity of each individual’s experience of addiction; it can “provide an ‘out’ for individuals from having to thoroughly explore their substance use.”

-Isabel, 23, who is in recovery herself, puts it bluntly.
+Isabel, 23, who is in recovery herself, put it bluntly at the time of Lovato’s original announcement.
 “The cutesy term [‘Cali sober’] gestures to this glamorous, idyllic notion that one can be sober without actually having to abstain from substances or alter their lifestyle in any way,” she says.

 At the same time, some say the concept can open the door to a more nuanced conversation around sobriety.
-“My impression of Cali sober was just you don’t drink but you smoke weed,” says Phoenix, 31, who’s been in recovery for five years.
-“It seems like what [Lovato’s] going for is more like moderation.”
+“My impression of Cali sober was just you don’t drink but you smoke weed,” Phoenix, 31, says.
+Regarding Lovato’s initial statements, they say, “It seems like what [Lovato’s] going for is more like moderation.”

-“Recovery is not one-size-fits-all, and we have to do what best allows us to survive,” Isabel says, adding that she agrees with Lovato’s overall comments.
-“She is actually practicing and encouraging harm reduction here,” referring to the practice of minimizing bad consequences of substance use, like criminalization, rather than solely focusing on avoiding drinking or drug use itself.
+“Recovery is not one-size-fits-all, and we have to do what best allows us to survive,” Isabel says, adding that Lovato’s initial comments encompass a practice called harm reduction, or minimizing bad consequences of substance use, like criminalization over solely focusing on avoiding drinking or drug use itself.